alexcla99/brain_mri_keras_classification/README.md

 |
-+--- results/                          # The folder containing the train, transfer learning and tests results +--- train_data/                       # The folder containing the dataset for training from scratch +--- tl_data/                          # The folder containing the dataset for transfer learning +--- __init__.py                       # An empty file to make this directory being a Python library +--- dataset.py                        # The dataset loader +--- preprocess_tl_data_to_numpy.py    # A script to preprocess the tl dataset and store it into numpy files +--- preprocess_train_data_to_numpy.py # A script to preprocess the train dataset and store it into numpy files +--- README.md                         # This file +--- requirements.txt                  # The Python libraries to be installed in order to run the project +--- settings.json                     # The settings of the model and the train phase +--- test_trained_model.py             # A script to test a trained model +--- test_transfer_learned_model.py    # A script to test a transfer learned model +--- tf_config.py                      # A script to configure TensorFlow +--- train.py                          # A script to train from scratch a model +--- transfer_learn.py                 # A script to apply transfer learning on a model +--- utils.py                          # Some utils
++--- results/                          # The folder containing the train, transfer learning and tests results +--- train_data/                       # The folder containing the dataset for training from scratch +--- ft_data/                          # The folder containing the dataset for fine tuning +--- __init__.py                       # An empty file to make this directory being a Python library +--- dataset.py                        # The dataset loader +--- fine_tune.py                      # A script to apply fine tuning on a model +--- preprocess_ft_data_to_numpy.py    # A script to preprocess the ft dataset and store it into numpy files +--- preprocess_train_data_to_numpy.py # A script to preprocess the train dataset and store it into numpy files +--- README.md                         # This file +--- requirements.txt                  # The Python libraries to be installed in order to run the project +--- settings.json                     # The settings of the model and the train phase +--- test_trained_model.py             # A script to test a trained model +--- test_fine_tuned_model.py          # A script to test a fine tuned model +--- tf_config.py                      # A script to configure TensorFlow +--- train.py                          # A script to train from scratch a model +--- utils.py                          # Some utils
 ```